cwkatzmann/rss-aggregator/README.md

 # mha_postservice
-A lightweight service for posting items from an RSS feed to Discourse,  written in Python.
+A lightweight service for posting data from an RSS feed to configuration-driven destinations, written in Python.

-This is a data pump which reads items from a list of RSS feeds and posts those items to Discourse.
-It is built so that the core logic is agnostic as to its data sources and destination.

-For development and manual testing, I've included a ConsoleConsumer and ConsoleProducer, each of which have the same interface as their respective counterparts, RSSConsumer and DiscourseProducer.
-In the future this design will enable the service to support more source and destination types, and lays the groundwork for basic dependency injection.

-If you've worked with RSS aggregation before, you know that RSS feeds will simply return a list of the latest posted items when requested.
-As such, consecutive requests to the same feed are likely to return at least some of the same RSS posts.
-Typically, for deduplication, the posts' IDs should be persisted in a data store and incoming posts should be checked against the post IDs that have already been aggregated and stored.

-In this app's case, the only real destination is Discourse, and Discourse already handles deduplication of content sent to it.
-Thus, a deduplication mechanism is not yet required, but will be if a new destination is added.
+### Suported Consumer Types:
+`RSSConsumer` - consumes the title, link, and description of RSS feed items.
+`RSSLinkContentConsumer` - follows the RSS feed items' links and consumes their title and the content returned by a request to the link urls.
+`ConsoleConsumer` - for development and manual testing.
+Prompts the user for input via stdin.

+### Supported Producer Types:
+`ElasticsearchProducer` - produces data to Elasticsearch.
+`DiscourseProducer` - produces data to [Discourse](https://www.discourse.org/) in the form of a message board post.
+`ConsoleProducer` - for development and manual testing.
+Produces data to stdout.

-### Deployment
+### Deploy:
-Included is a systemd .service file and an example config file.
+Included is a systemd .service file and an example config.yaml file.
 You will need to modify these files for your specifc needs.

-Simply fill out a config.yaml file for your Discourse subscripton and the RSS feeds you want to watch, and alter the User and ExecStart fields to work with your environment.
+1) Alter the User and ExecStart fields to work with your environment in the service file.
+2) Provide a list of the urls for the RSS feeds you wish to aggregate in the config file.
+3) (optional) If you are using the Discourse producer, provide the url with api key for your Discourse instance in the config file.
+4) Choose the consumer you would like to use from the options specified above.
+5) Choose the producer from the options specified aboce.

+### Example run commands:
+Producing RSS link content to Elasticsearch:
+`python main.py --config-file ./config.yaml --consumer=RSSLinkContentConsumer --producer=ElasticsearchProducer --producer-dest=localhost:9200`

+Producing RSS titles, links, descriptions to Discourse:
+`python main.py --config-file ./config.yaml --consumer=RSSConsumer --producer=DiscourseProducer`

+Producing user-prompted stdin to stdout (KeyboardInterrupt to stop consumer) `python main.py --config-file ./config.yaml --consumer=ConsoleConsumer --producer=ConsoleProducer`